luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 More Elaborate Queries with other Link Types
 ------------------------------------------------------------------------

 This is a good place to introduce the concepts of *Grounded* vs *Ungrounded* expressions.
+These terms come from formal logic, which you can read about on Wikipedia here: `<https://en.wikipedia.org/wiki/Ground_expression>`_
 The formal definition is that ungrounded expressions contain 1 or more *Free* :code:`VariableNode` atoms, while grounded expressions don't contain any.
 Personally, the way I think about it is that grounded expressions are statements and ungrounded expressions are questions.